 Even with diligent oral health care, we can suffer an accident that may seriously harm our smiles.
 A blow to the face or an ill-timed bite can generate enough pressure, for instance, to cause a tooth to fall out.

-Knowing what to do in the event of this dental emergency can help you react better if this scenario arises.
-So read on to discover steps you should take urgently if you want to save a knocked-out tooth.
+Knowing what to do in a dental emergency can help you react better if this scenario arises.
+So read on to discover steps you should take urgently to save a knocked-out tooth and your oral health.

 Preserve the Lost Tooth

-When you knock out a tooth, you should take action to preserve it as soon as you can.
-Without access to the blood vessels in its socket, the tooth can start to deteriorate quickly.
+When you knock out a tooth, you should preserve it as soon as you can.
+Without access to the blood vessels in its socket, the tooth can begin to deteriorate quickly.
 Make sure you locate and handle the tooth carefully by its crown, not its root.

 The root contains sensitive nerves that can sustain further damage if mishandled.
 If the tooth is dirty from touching the ground, do not rub at it with a cloth or other material or you could risk hurting it.
 Gently rinse it with milk or water instead.